leJBP/adaptative-ransomware/README.md

 docker compose up
 ```

-In this infrastucture you can find the C2 and his database, furthermore there is also an other container where you can use the ransomware in a safe way.
+In this infrastructure you can find the C2 and his database, furthermore there is also another container where you can use the ransomware in a safe way.

 ### C2

-Once the project is started you can have access to the endpoint of the nodeJS server on this following URL:
+Once the project is started, you can have access to the endpoint of the nodeJS server on this following URL:

 ```
 http://localhost:5000/api-docs/